ansys/pyhps/doc/source/examples/ex_lsdyna_job.rst

 .. only:: builder_html

-     You can dowlonad the :download:`ZIP file <../../../build/lsdyna_cylinder_plate.zip>` for the LS-DYNA job submission example and use a utility such as 7Zip to extract the files.
+     You can dowlonad the :download:`ZIP file <../../../build/lsdyna_cylinder_plate.zip>` for the LS-DYNA job submission example and use a tool such as 7Zip to extract the files.

-Here is the ``project_setup.py`` file for this example:
+Here is the ``project_setup.py`` script for this example:

 .. literalinclude:: ../../../examples/lsdyna_cylinder_plate/lsdyna_job.py
     :language: python